 Minimum Qualifications for Education, Training and Experience:

-• Valid Arizona Driver’s License and the willingness to travel routinely.
+• Valid Arizona Driver’s License and the willingness to travel routinely in Maricopa County and occasionally in other parts of the state.
 Must have reliable transportation.

 Please forward a cover letter and resume with details of prior experience to April Bradham at firstname.lastname@example.org